Cafes and other treats, during the Frankfurt Old Town voicemap audio tour

 Kleinmarkthalle

 Kleinmarkthalle (Hasengasse 5 -7) The indoor market has take out, wine, coffee and lots more.
-It’s a Frankfurt institution and lots of locals hang out at Rollanderhof Wein on the 1st floor.
+It’s a Frankfurt institution and locals hang out at Rollanderhof Wein on the 1st floor.
 It ‘s a very short walk from the old town.
 There is a second entrance from Ziegelgasse.

 Ernst May architecture and a lovely day out